 Arcadia Christian Fellowship (ACF) provides a comfortable and safe space for all students to pray, learn about God, and share fellowship with one another and the rest of the community.

-Newman Club promotes the action of the Catholic Church on campus and to become aware of community needs through community service.
+Newman Club of Arcadia promotes the action of the Catholic Church on campus and to become aware of community needs through community service.

 Arcadia FTK hosts a year-long fundraising effort at Arcadia University that benefits the Four Diamonds Fund, a charity that assists families whose child is being treated for cancer at Hershey Medical Center.